rml20258/LEWIS-MADA-project/code/eda-code/readme.md

 # eda-code

-This folder contains code to do a simple exploratory data analysis (EDA) on the processed/cleaned data.
+This folder contains code to do all exploratory data analyses (EDA) on the "project_data" file in the "data/processed-data" folder.
-The code produces a few tables and figures, which are saved in the appropriate `results` sub-folder.
+The code produces a few tables and figures.
+Files that will be used in the manuscript are saved in which are saved in the appropriate `results` sub-folder and can be created with "eda_for_manuscript.qmd".
+Other figures/tables were produced for exploratory purposes and have not been saved, but they can be recreated using the EDA coding file "eda.qmd"

-It's the same code done 3 times.
-For explanations on the 3 different ways, see the readme file in the `processing-code` folder.